Astronaut character drifting against starfield with $500 max bet panel

 Quick answer

-At 98% RTP, the crash-point distribution follows approximately 0.98/m: 2x lands on ~49% of rounds, 5x on ~19.6%, 10x on ~9.8%.
+At 98% RTP, the crash-point distribution follows about 0.98/m: 2x lands on ~49% of rounds, 5x on ~19.6%, 10x on ~9.8%.
 The 2% house edge shows up as the gap between the targets you expect and what actually lands.
 This table shows the canonical reference points for bankroll planning.

 Crash-point distributions on Astronaut follow the same geometric shape every modern crash cabinet uses, with the scale factor pinned to the shipped RTP.
-For Astronaut's 98% RTP, the formula is approximately 0.98 / m.
+For Astronaut's 98% RTP, the formula is about 0.98 / m.
 This is the best distribution in the cohort, by a full percentage point over Aviator and three to ten points over Aero variants, depending on stake size.

 Target multiplier Probability to reach What it means in 100 rounds